fatemehazimi990/fatemehazimi990.github.io/_pages/about.md

 social: true
 ---

-I come from Iran and I did my bachelor in Electrical Eng. at Ferdowsi University of Mashhad.
-Afterwards, I moved to Germany to pursue my master studies at RWTH Aachen in Electrical Eng. and Information Technology.
-Currently, I am working as a PhD student at TU Kaiserslautern.
-My research interests are Computer Vision, Deep Learning and Reinforcement Learning.
+I come from a small town in Iran, called Bardaskan.
+I did my bachelor's in Electrical Eng. at Ferdowsi University of Mashhad.
+Afterward, I moved to Germany to pursue my master studies at RWTH Aachen in Electrical Eng. and Information Technology.
+Currently, I am working as a Ph.D. student at TU Kaiserslautern.
+My research interests are Computer Vision, Deep Learning, and Reinforcement Learning.